jonjomckay/fritter/README.md

 </p>

 <p align="center">
-  A free, open-source Twitter/Nitter client for Android and iOS.
+  A free, open-source Twitter client for Android and iOS.
 </p>

 ## Features